oxipay/oxidocs/docs/guidelines/widgets.md

 <br/><br/>

-<small>*We reserve to right to change any linked image at anytime without prior notice</small>
+<small>*We reserve the right to change any linked image at anytime without prior notice</small>
 <br/><br/>
 <small>We strive to write good documentation for our merchants.
 If there is a way we can improve our documentation, please let us know through <a href="mailto:support@oxipay.com.au?Subject=Oxipay Documentation">support@oxipay.com.au</a></small>
 <br>